 How EminentEdit can help with your Introduction

 At EminentEdit, our editors have a complete understanding of how to write the various parts of a research paper, including the introduction.
-Some of us have published papers on their own and have helped hundreds of students polish their manuscripts to the highest standards.
+Some of us have published papers on our own and have helped hundreds of students polish their manuscripts to the highest standards.

 Our editing and proofreading services include: